How to Kill Crabgrass You Don't Want

 Dimension Crabgrass Preventer actually hits crabgrass hard after it's sprouted, so if you missed the earlier deadline and your grass is well on its way to taking over, this would be the kind of post-preventer to use.

 You can apply the preventer with the same spreader you use to reseed or fertilize your lawn.
 Choose a calm (not windy) day and cover your skin with gloves, long sleeved shirt, and long pants.
-Apply mulch on top of the chemical and water it all thoroughly, if it doesn't rain right away.
+Apply mulch on top of the chemical and water it all thoroughly.